Over $3 billion was donated last giving Tuesday. It is likely that some of those givers are members of your church!

 Six: Send Regular Updates Throughout #GivingTuesday.

-Think about Sunday, November 28, as your launch day.
+Think about the Sunday after Thanksgiving as your launch day.
 Promote Giving Tuesday in worship and illustrate the potential for impact when your Giving Tuesday goal is met or exceeded.
-Be sure to use social media and email throughout the next several days to let people know where you stand relative to your goal.
+Be sure to use social media and email over the next several days to keep people informed about your progress toward your goal.

 Seven: Celebrate What Was Given.

 Be sure to report to your members how much was raised and how funds are being used.
 Remember, people give to make an impact, so be sure to let them know when you accomplish what you intended.
 Also, don’t forget to thank donors for their generosity.
-Some will be first-time donors whose future gifts may be dependent on whether or not they were thanked.
+Some will be first-time donors whose future gifts may depend on whether or not they are thanked.
 The impact of expressing gratitude cannot be overstated.

 Make #GivingTuesday Count.

-A majority of your congregation will be engaged in #GivingTuesday activities.
-They will likely make a gift somewhere on or around November 30.
-This is a perfect time to give your donors the opportunity to show their support for your important ministry.
+Many of your best givers will be engaged in #GivingTuesday activities.
+This is the perfect time to offer your donors the opportunity to demonstrate their support for your vital ministry.

 If you’d like to know more about how to finish this year strong, check out our free resource guide to year-end giving.